 Have you just got your hands on one of Amazon’s excellent streaming devices?
 The Fire TV and Fire TV Stick are fighting with Roku devices and Google Chromecasts for control of your living room.

-Once you’ve spent the necessary time setting up your device properly, it’s time to install some Fire TV apps.
+Adding some apps is an excellent idea.
 But with so many to choose from, where do you start?

 Don’t worry, we’re here to help.
 In this article, we’ll introduce you to some essential apps that you need to install on your Fire TV or Fire Stick right now.